wstrange/openam-base-nightly/README.md

 # Dockerfile for OpenAM Nightly build

-Deployes the OpenAM war in Tomcat 8 and is ready to be configured
+Deploys the OpenAM war in Tomcat 8 and is ready to be configured

 Note: for OpenAM to be configured correctly the container must resolve the FQDN DNS name used to access OpenAM.